Carter Bank&Trust

 Martinsville, Virginia · FDIC Cert #58596

-Carter Bank&Trust is an FDIC-insured bank (Certificate #58596) with $4.5B in total assets and $3.9B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Carter Bank&Trust, an FDIC-insured bank (Certificate #58596) with $4.5B in total assets and $3.9B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Martinsville, Virginia, the bank maintains a Tier 1 capital ratio of 10.86% (Well-Capitalized) and a nonperforming loan ratio of 8.46%.
-BankHealthData assigns a composite Health Grade of D (41/100).
+BankHealthData assigns a composite Health Grade of D (41/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Carter Bank&Trust (FDIC cert 58596) is a mid-sized bank with $4.5B in total assets and $3.9B in deposits, based in Martinsville, Virginia.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.